Paint (band): Postering case

 A well-documented court case took place in 2011 with Johannes and the management of Toronto's C'est What? venue against mayor Rob Ford's anti-postering bylaws.
 Johannes presented the Ramsden v.
 Peterborough (City) [1993] 2 S.C.R.
 1084 decision from the Supreme Court of Canada, where the Court struck down a bylaw prohibiting all postering on public property on the grounds that it violated freedom of expression under section 2(b) of the Canadian Charter of Rights and Freedoms.
 After having the charges thrown out, Johannes issued a public statement on the victory:

 Bans on postering represent an attack on the arts, especially in times of political conservatism when arts can be seen as subversive.
 85% of the 413 infractions stemming from anti-postering in Montreal in 2009 were against the cultural industries.
 Posters are an accessible and affordable form of advertising for locally-targeted events in an oversaturated internet market.
 By-laws against postering are simply creating barriers for artists of a certain income demographic to get their messages out.
 Unless one has the resources to advertise in mainstream media, which is often controlled by certain interests, or own property and put up a big billboard, ideas and expressions are limited.
 The concept of "public space" contains the assumption that people freely express themselves as permitted under s.2(b) of the Charter....In Toronto's case, shy of banding together to file a constitutional challenge (which I would say isn't entirely outside the realm of possibility) the onus sadly is placed on the backs of artists to stand up for their rights.
 Poster and promote as you would, and if fines are issued, do not pay them.
 Go to court.
 Use the above case law to argue your points.
 And drop me a line, I'd be happy to help.

 The court win was celebrated by a headlining show at C'est What? on 8 December 2011, where Johannes also sang tributes to Jim Morrison and John Lennon in homage to the former's birth and the latter's death.
-During the set, Johannes was famously photographed holing up an "I Hate Rob Ford" T-shirt passed to him from the audience.
+During the set, Johannes was famously photographed holding up an "I Hate Rob Ford" T-shirt passed to him from the audience.